Chat questions answered

 Chat is a new space for writers to host conversations with their subscribers.
 We’ve designed it to be simple, fun, and seamlessly integrated with your Substack.

 At Substack, we take the challenge of designing vibrant and healthy spaces for conversations seriously.
-Writers and podcasters can turn on Chat for their publications from within the iOS app.
-We are rolling this feature out gradually, with Android and web to follow.
+Writers and podcasters can turn on Chat for their publications from within the Substack app on iOS and Android plus on Chat the web.

 How can writers add Chat to their publications?